seangoodvibes/DelugeDocs/docs/documentation/song/modes/modes.md

-# Playback modes
+# Modes

-There are two playback modes on the Deluge, Song and Arrangement
+There are two modes on the Deluge, Session and Arranger

-## Song
+## Session

-## Arrangement
+## Arranger

 placeholder to talk about the deluge's arrangement functionality